 Murals of La Jolla, founded by the La Jolla Community Foundation, is a project of the Athenaeum.
 Murals of La Jolla demonstrates that commissioning artists to create works for public spaces brings energy and vitality to a community.
 The goal of the mural project is to enhance the civic character of the community by commissioning public art projects on private property throughout La Jolla.
 Murals of La Jolla Art Advisory Committee is composed of the heads of the major visual arts organizations who commission artists to propose the intervention of an image on specific walls on privately owned buildings.
 The first two artworks by Roy McMakin and Kim MacConnel were painted directly on their sites.
 Subsequent artworks have been printed on vinyl and installed on billboard-like structures.
 Each work is on view for a minimum of two years and has been generously funded by private donations.

 Over the past ten years, large-scale artworks have appeared in a variety of locations throughout the village of La Jolla, some prominently displayed while others are tucked away in more discreet locations.
-To date, new works by Marcos Ramirez ERRE, Beatriz Milhazes, Isaac Julien, Monique van Genderen, Alex Katz, Roman De Salvo, Kota Ezawa, Steven Hull, Heather Gwen Martin, Lorenzo Hurtado Segovia, Byron Kim/Victoria Fu, Terry Allen, Mel Bochner, Mark Bradford, Jean Lowe, William Wegman, Kelsey Brookes, Nina Katchadourian, Robert Irwin/Philipp Scholz Rittermann, Catherine Opie, Gajin Fujita, Fred Tomaselli, Julian Opie, Richard Allen Morris, Robert Ginder, Ann Hamilton, Ryan McGinness, John Baldessari, Anya Gallacci, Roy McMakin, and Kim MacConnel have been installed throughout La Jolla.
-Seventeen of these have been replaced or temporarily removed.
-Overall, thirty-two murals have been commissioned since 2010.
+To date, new works by Marcos Ramirez ERRE, Beatriz Milhazes, Isaac Julien, Monique van Genderen, Alex Katz, Roman De Salvo, Sandra Cinto, Raul Guerrero, Kota Ezawa, Steven Hull, Heather Gwen Martin, Lorenzo Hurtado Segovia, Byron Kim/Victoria Fu, Terry Allen, Mel Bochner, Mark Bradford, Jean Lowe, William Wegman, Kelsey Brookes, Nina Katchadourian, Robert Irwin/Philipp Scholz Rittermann, Catherine Opie, Gajin Fujita, Fred Tomaselli, Julian Opie, Richard Allen Morris, Robert Ginder, Ann Hamilton, Ryan McGinness, John Baldessari, Anya Gallaccio, Roy McMakin, and Kim MacConnel have been installed throughout La Jolla.
+Eighteen of these have been replaced or temporarily removed.
+Overall, thirty-three murals have been commissioned since 2010.